-Our most recent additions to the garden include a pavilion and terrace that will provide facilities for children’s activities, horticultural training, exhibition space and occasional meetings.
+Our additions to the garden include a pavilion and terrace that will provide facilities for children’s activities, horticultural training, exhibition space and occasional meetings.
 It may also serve as a visitor centre when gardeners are working.

 The Coronation Event had a good turnout.
 Thank you to all the visitors who support us despite the downpour of the weather.

 Thanks to Coventry North and West MP Miss Taiwo Owatemi for supporting our picnic event in August.

 We had the pleasure of having the volunteer group from the energy company, Shell, who spent a whole day working hard and helping with scything, orchard maintenance and weeding in the hot summer.

 Who are the Allesley Park Walled Garden Group?